-In this regard, the EOS R6 Mark II’s new 24MP sensor offers a good degree of dynamic range, allowing you to pull up shadow detail by at least three stops without any problem.
+In this regard, the EOS R6 Mark II’s 24MP sensor offers a good degree of dynamic range, allowing you to pull up shadow detail by at least three stops with no problem.
 Go much further, though, and you’ll run into visible artefacts, where Canon appears to be applying noise reduction to the darkest tones in the raw file.
-This means that you don’t get quite the malleability of the very best full-frame sensors, but it’s still plenty enough for most real-world situations.
+This means that you don’t get quite the malleability of the very best full-frame sensors; but it’s still plenty enough for most real-world situations.

 Continuous shooting performance is impressive, but as usual, the devil is in the detail.
 Using the mechanical shutter at its highest 12fps frame rate, you don’t get live view between frames (just a quick review of your recorded images), which makes it difficult to track moving subjects.
 If you want live view between frames, you’re reduced to shooting at 7fps, although with a vast 230-shot buffer.